neumino/thinky/documentation/schemas.md

 ## Schemas

-A schema is a structure that describe a Model.
+Schemas are structures that describe a Model.
+They are used to validate the data before saving it.
+It can also specify generate some default values if needed.

-A schema in `thinky` is define with an object where each field maps to a type.
+A schema in `thinky` is define with an object that is passed to [thinky.createModel](/documentation/api/thinky/#createmodel).
+Each field of the object maps to a type.
 The valid types are:

 - `String`
 - `Boolean`